aimer63/fire/docs/assets.md

 ## Portfolio Initialization

-You can initialize your portfolio using `planned_contributions` at year 0 (or any year) using **Weight-based allocation:** omit the `asset` field to allocate according to current portfolio weights (requires a rebalance at year 0 and that's mandatory).
+You can initialize your portfolio using `planned_contributions` at year 0 using **weight-based allocation**: omit the `asset` field to allocate according to current portfolio weights, a rebalance at year 0 it's always required, it sets the initial portfolio weights.

 Example: